rafake/PlanYourMeal/README.md

 # PlanYourMeal
-Meal planner and recipe data base
+Meal planner and recipe data base.

 # Description
 Project prepared in the Scrum methodology during the bootcamp